jcolag/entropy-arbitrage/2020-02-13-trek-enemy.md

 Also, a lot of the crew still continues to be bad at their jobs, with Scotty calling to double-check the transporter *after* he finishes beaming Kirk back to the ship.
 Even Kirk and Spock show terrible ideas about leadership.

 And the show still wants to make it abundantly clear that sexism is still very much alive and well and is a bad thing about the culture that needs fixing.
-The only possible exception to the latter point is Spock's embrace and perpetuation of [rape culture](https://en.wikipedia.org/wiki/Rape_culture), which is treated as a joking last line instead of being shown to have grave consequences beyond Rand being angry.
+The only possible exception to the latter point is Spock's embrace and perpetuation of {% wiki Rape_culture|rape culture|en %}, which is treated as a joking last line instead of being shown to have grave consequences beyond Rand being angry.
 And as mentioned, "Good Kirk" only really cares about Rand's trauma to the extent that it makes him look bad in front of his friends.
 And all of this is **far** worse in Blish's adaptation.

 Lastly, if Blish is to be believed, McCoy is happy to mock non-Western cultures for the sake of a quick joke.